Fractional Boundary Value Problems and elastic sticky Brownian motions, II: Non-local dynamic boundary conditions on smooth domains: Introduction

+Consider the Caputo-D\v{z}rba\v{s}jan fractional derivative $D^\alpha_t$ introduced in \cite{caputoBook, CapMai71, CapMai71b} by Caputo and separately in a series of works starting from \cite{Dzh66, DzhNers68} by D\v{z}rba\v{s}jan.
+The fractional Cauchy problem $D^\alpha_t u = \Delta u$, $u_0=f$ (of the type in formula \eqref{probXL} below) has been investigated by many researchers from both analytical and probabilistic point of view (see for example \cite{BaeMee2001, Baz2000, Kiryakova94, Koc89, MLP2001, MNV09} and the recent works \cite{Dov12, GLY15, Kolo19, luchko20}).
+Here, we have \emph{local boundary conditions}.
+It is well-known that the probabilistic solution is obtained through time change given by the inverse to an $\alpha$-stable subordinator.
+We refer to fractional operators with a clear identification of the fractional order $\alpha \in (0,1)$.
+In the general case we may refer to the symbol $\Phi$ and write $D^\Phi_t$ (see for example \cite{Chen17, Koc2011, Kolo19, Toaldo2015}).
+The general class of non-local operators obviously includes the fractional ones.

-\paragraph{Non-local boundary value problems.} In the present paper we are interested in local problems with non-local boundary conditions written in terms of fractional (time) operators.
-We consider sticky Brownian motions which are intimately related with dynamical boundary value problems.
-The sticky (or Feller-Wentzell) condition has been considered by Feller and Wentzell in the pioneering works \cite{Feller52, Wentzell59} and the probabilistic representation in terms of sample paths has been obtained by It\^{o} and McKean \cite[Section 10]{ItoMcK}.
-Further investigation has been carried out in the subsequent works \cite{CleTim86, GolLin89, TaiFavRom2000} and many other recent papers.
-Feller and Bessel sticky diffusions have been considered in \cite{PeRo20, PeskirBessel21}.
-In \cite{GrVo17}, the authors constructed diffusion processes on bounded domain with sticky reflection.
-On the boundary they considered both cases of static and diffusive behavior, we will return to this topic in the last section.
-Interesting tools to simulate a sticky process have been given in \cite{BR-HC-bio-Sticky}.
+\paragraph{Non-local boundary value problems (NLBVP).} In the present paper we are interested in local problems with \emph{non-local boundary conditions} written in terms of fractional (time) operators (of the type in formula \eqref{probXbar} below).
+To the best of our knowledge there are no works dealing with this problem.
+Our results seem to be new and well accords well with the existing literature.
+Our study has been inspired by \cite{SW05} where the drifted sticky Brownian motion and the Ray process have been considered as solutions for a problem with dynamic boundary conditions.
+Further references for the sticky (or Feller-Wentzell) condition are given by the pioneering works \cite{Feller52, Wentzell59} whereas, for the probabilistic description in terms of sample paths we recall \cite[Section 10]{ItoMcK}.
+Further investigation has been carried out in many subsequent works, starting, for example, from \cite{Amir91, Warren97} for the sticky Brownian motion or \cite{CleTim86, TaiFavRom2000} for the dynamic boundary conditions.

 For the physical interpretation of the dynamic boundary condition we refer to \cite{Gold2006}.
 From the probabilistic viewpoint, the (pure) sticky condition (given by $\Delta u=0$ on $\partial \Omega$) represents instantaneous absorption whereas, the (reflecting) sticky condition ($\eta \Delta u + \sigma \partial_{\bf n} u=0$ on $\partial \Omega$) represents slow reflection.
-Thus, a reflected sticky (or slowly reflected) Brownian motion is forced to stay in the boundary according to an inverse process written in terms of its local time.
-This means that the process is forced to stay on the boundary with each visit.
+Thus, a reflected sticky (or slowly reflected) Brownian motion spends some time on the boundary according to a suitable time change.
+This means that the process is forced to stay on the boundary with each visit (see Section \ref{sec:secX} below).